alanh90/BicameralAGI/README.md

 BicameralAGI's architecture consists of the following key components:

-1. Orchestrator (bica_orchestrator.py):
+1. Character Orchestrator (bica_character.py):
    - Central coordinator for the BicameralAGI system
-   - Initializes and manages all other components
+   - Initializes and manages all other components, a box container for character processes
    - Processes user inputs and coordinates system responses
    - Compiles prompts for GPT responses